Where does a RAW vegan get protein? | Raw vegans don't eat beans!?

 Fruits, vegetables, nuts, seeds and sprouts do not require cooking.
 In fact, cooking food reduces food in more ways than just volume – it reduces the usable amino acid content of the food.

 - Vitamin C

 - Enzymes a. k. a.
 Protein

 And what's worse, cooking requires electricity, gas or wood.
-We're using energy and resources to ruin our food!
+We're using energy and resources to reduce our food's nutrition!

 When proteins are subjected to high heat during cooking, enzyme resistant linkages are formed between the amino acid chains.
 The body cannot separate these amino acids.
 What the body cannot use, it must eliminate.

 Can a cooked protein be considered a toxin?

 Anything that can not be used by the body is a toxin that the body must find a way to get rid of.
 With this definition of toxin, cooked foods contain a lot more toxins than is thought – more than “just” the acrylamide formed when frying, baking or toasting.
 Acrylamide is a serious carcinogenic toxin that is often overlooked by nutritionists, dietitians and doctors.

 When we consume refined sugar, our body can't use all of the sugar, and thereby must pass it.
 In order to pass sugar, it must be carried in the bloodstream.
 In order to carry it in the blood stream the body must bind the sugar to a mineral, generally calcium.
 This calcium is often taken directly from our bones.
 (This also happens with phosphorus.)